 The Child Life Zone

 The Child Life Zone at Phoenix Children’s Hospital is a state-of-the-art play area that provides an escape for patients and their families from daily life in the hospital.
-This 3,800 square foot, procedure-free area gives our patients a safe place to forget about being in the hospital for a little while and just have fun.
+This 3,800 square foot, procedure-free area gives our patients a safe place to forget about being in the hospital for a little while and just be kids.

 The Zone is located on the first floor of the East Building.